hyperpoolz/poolz/frontend/HOW_IT_WORKS.md

 ---

-*Now you're ready to dive deep into HyperPool!
+*Now you're ready to dive deep into HyperPools!
 Whether you're a player, developer, or just curious - welcome to the no-loss revolution! 🎊*